akulez/Twitter_Emotion_Analysis/README.md

 Hi Everyone!!

-In this project I shall be predicting depression from tweets using classical machine learning algorithms and utilizing text vectorization techniques to convert the text to vector representations.
+In this project I shall be predicting depression from tweets using classical NLP and Machine Learning Algorithms.
+The type of data utilised gives great results with simple models and thus there was no need to utilise complex models.

 I have added comments in each cell, in order to make understanding much easier for you guys :)